A Self-supervised Motion Representation for Portrait Video Generation: Method

 \subsection{Motion AutoEncoder}

+Our core motivation is to leverage self-supervised learning to extract the most salient motion information, and then utilize the powerful distribution modeling ability of rectified flow to progressively complete the high-frequency details conditioned on the motion information in a coarse-to-fine manner.

 \textbf{Motion Encoder.} Our motion encoder design is motivated by the observation that facial movements - akin to 3D Morphable Models (3DMM) and keypoint trajectories - can be effectively represented in a highly compact space.
-We propose a novel Masked Motion Encoder architecture that integrates dual strategies of random masking and latent space compression to derive semantically rich latent motion.

-Specifically, we first compress input frames $\mathbf{I} \in \mathbb{R}^{H\times W\times C}$ into latent representations $\mathbf{X} \in \mathbb{R}^{h\times w\times c}$ using a pre-trained stable diffusion VAE encoder \cite{sd2022}.
-Following ViT~\cite{vit2021}, we embed each latent feature into non-overlapping patches $\mathbf{Z} \in \mathbb{R}^{t\times d}$, where $t = \frac{H}{p} \times \frac{W}{p}$ denotes the token count of each image, $p$ denotes the patch size, and apply random masking with ratios uniformly sampled from 0\% to 90\%.
-The masking ratios are carefully designed, low mask ratios are used to encourage the model to retain more complete information, while high mask ratios aim to enhance the model’s ability to abstract.
+We propose a new Masked Motion Encoder architecture that integrates dual strategies of random masking and latent space compression to derive semantically rich latent motion.
+Specifically, we first compress input frames $I \in \mathbb{R}^{H\times W\times C}$ into latent representations $X \in \mathbb{R}^{h\times w\times c}$ using a pre-trained stable diffusion VAE encoder \cite{sd2022}.
+Following ViT~\cite{vit2021}, we embed each latent into non-overlapping patches, and apply random masking with ratios uniformly sampled from 0\% to 90\%.
 Once the masking is complete, we discard the masked tokens and retain the unmasked tokens, arranging them into a sequence in their original order.
-As shown in \cref{fig:mask_discussion}, we demonstrate that even with 90\% of the content masked, the model is still able to generate acceptable results.
+The masking ratios are carefully designed: low mask ratios encourage the model to retain more complete information, while high mask ratios are intended to strengthen the model’s ability to ignore fine-grained details and focus on preserving the most salient motion information.
+As shown in~\cref{fig:userstudy}, applying a masking strategy can greatly enhance the model’s generalization ability by ignoring unnecessary information.
+The mask strategy can enhance the model’s generalization ability~\cref{suppfig:mask2} and also accelerate convergence during the second-stage training~\cref{fig:mask}.
+More analysis is provided in~\cref{sec:ablation_mask}.